Lionel, LLC: Lionel Eras

-Early History
+Early history

+The original Lionel Corporation was founded in 1900 by Joshua Lionel Cowen and Harry C. Grant in New York City.
+Cowen designed his first train, the No. 5 electric locomotive, not as a toy, but as an eye-catching display for toy stores.

 MPC/General Mills era (1970–1986)

 Lionel Corporation sold the tooling for its then-current product line and licensed the Lionel name to General Mills in 1969, who then operated Lionel as a division of its subsidiary Model Products Corporation, or MPC, beginning in 1970.
 General Mills did not buy the company, however.
 The Lionel Corporation became a holding company and invested in a number of ventures, including what would eventually become an East Coast chain of toy stores known as "Lionel Leisure World".

 Lionel struck a deal with General Mills to lease the Lionel name for ten years starting in 1970.
 This deal included the purchase of a portion of the Lionel tooling and as part of the agreement, production & sale of the 1969 train product line would be handled by the Lionel Corporation.
 The balance of the tooling was purchased on December 31, 1969.
 The lease was renegotiated in 1974.

 Due to General Mills' cost-cutting measures, production of Lionel-branded toy and model trains returned to profitability, but sometimes at the expense of quality.
 Detail was often sacrificed, and most of the remaining metal parts were replaced with molded plastic.
 A number of MPC's changes to the product line endure to the present day, the most noticeable being the use of needlepoint axles and trucks made of Delrin, two changes made to reduce friction and allow longer trains.
 Also starting in 1973, MPC experimented with a line of cars it called "Standard O," which were scaled to 1:48 (most postwar Lionel and MPC production was undersize for O scale).
 The experiment's failure is generally blamed on MPC's lack of a 1:48 locomotive and caboose to go with the cars; when it was repeated in the 1980s with locomotives of appropriate size, it proved more successful.